rerun-io/rerun/docs/content/reference/entity-queries.md

 order: 100
 ---

-Many space views are made up of visualizations that include more than one entity.
+Many views are made up of visualizations that include more than one entity.

 Rather that requiring you to specify each entity individually, Rerun supports